 5. Sunset by Australasia

 Inspired by the flavours of Australasia (just like their main menu), Sunset’s Afternoon Tea is packed full of goodies and is best suited to those with a bit of a sweet tooth.
-Scoff macarons, honey cake, ice cream and more – with drink options including cocktails, rosé and mocktails.
+Scoff macarons, honey cake, ice cream and more – with drink options including cocktails, rosé, mocktails, and a new addition for 2023, the frosé afternoon tea.
 For those who prefer something savoury, there’s a bento box to start with which is packed with sushi, edamame beans and other favourites, and can be finished off with Sunset’s very own frozen Pornstar Martini.
-Prices start at £22.50pp.
+Prices start at £26.50pp.
 Sunset by Australasia, 1 The Avenue, M3 3AP.

 7. 20 Stories